SSLCHECKER/SSL_CHECKER/README.md

 - The folder includes a file of whitelisted domains that has top 45 most popular sites based on Alexa.com.
 This file can be updated to whitelist domains.
 These domains will go through the SSL certificate metadata check; however, they will not be checked by VirusTotal.

-- If the domain is malicious, and the script spotted anomalies within the certificate’s metadata, the certificate’s fingerprint (SHA1) will be added to a lookup file called “sha1_sslbl_unique.txt” for future checks.
-The file contains the malicious domain, certificate’s fingerprint (SHA1) and the name of certificate’s issuer.
+- If the domain is malicious, and the script spotted anomalies within the certificate’s metadata, the certificate’s fingerprint (SHA1) will be added to a lookup file called “sha1_anomoly_unique.txt” for future checks.
+The file contains the domain, certificate’s fingerprint (SHA1) and the name of certificate’s issuer.

 - The sslbl.sh script downloads csv file of malicious SSL certificates identified by sslbl.abuse.ch database which is updated on the site every 5 minutes.
 You need to set a cron job for the script to run every 5 minutes as below: